alainpham/dev-env-scripts/ReadMe.md

 # Purpose of this repo

 This is a script to setup what I commonly use in a dev environement to build PoCs.
+It allows you to mainly build/run docker images on your workstation to avoid having to provision a whole Kubernetes cluster for dev purposes.
+It requires much less resources than a full blown container platform.

 # Prereqs